sure-trust/G6_ES/Course Reports/Jayashree s.md

 <h3 align="center">SURE Trust - Skill Upgradation for Rural-youth Empowerment Trust</h3>
-  <h2> Embedded Systems and Internet of Things </h2>
+  <h2> Embedded Systems </h2>
 </div>

 # Course Report

-## Name: JAYASHREE S
+## Name: Jayashree S

-## Qualifications: Pursuing 4th year B.Tech
+## Qualifications:Pursuing 4th year BE

-Welcome to the course report for the [Embedded Systems and Internet of Things]!
+Welcome to the course report for the Embedded Systems!
 This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project